 Most of the time, people realize they are living with a spider when they see it crawling along a wall or floor, or hanging from a web in a corner of their home.
 By knowing the signs of spiders, you can locate and remove them before they have a chance to bite.
 Especially if you have a phobia, you might watch for signs so you can have the problem handled before you see the spider itself.

 Common signs of spiders include:

 Any of these signs are indicative of a spider issue.
 In addition, if you see a spider, it’s a sign that there are entrance points and/or other pests that need to be treated to prevent future spiders from entering.

 Because spiders are not social, they do not infest a home like termites or bed bugs.
 The best treatment for spiders is ongoing, season pest control.
 More than just spiders, season pest control handles many common pests like flies, ants, cockroaches, centipedes, and earwigs by eliminating pests already on the property and creating a protective barrier around your property.
 This keeps additional pests from entering, removing both the pests themselves and the spider’s food sources.

 Seasonal pest control uses formulas that are both safe for use around family and pets, as well as long lasting.
-Quarterly or bimonthly visits from an exterminator is usually all that’s needed to prevent pests year around.
+Monthly or bimonthly visits from an exterminator is usually all that’s needed to prevent pests year around.
 Because spiders – and other pests – are only likely to enter during various seasons, the solutions we use are based on the time of year and the risks to your property.